-Tangible

-Office equipment five years

-Computer hardware three years

-Leasehold improvements term lease
+Tangible Office equipment five years Computer hardware three years Leasehold improvements term lease Intangible three years Computer software

-Intangible

-Computer software three years

 When a capital asset no longer has any long-term service potential to the Corporation, the excess of its net carrying amount over any residual value is recognized as an expense in the statement of operations.
 Any write-downs recognized are not reversed.